 “[Rogue One] has one of the greatest and most diverse casts of any film we have ever made and we are very proud of that, and that is not a political statement, at all.”

 Only two days ago Blizzard released a comic called “Reflections” for their increasingly popular FPS Overwatch.
-Taking place within the game universe [in a way that actual gameplay doesn’t] the issue revealed a lot about a number of characters, though none more shocking to the internet than the following panel:
+Taking place within the game’s canon timeline [in a way that actual gameplay doesn’t] the issue revealed a lot about a number of characters, though none more shocking to the internet than the following panel:

-Pictured is Tracer, on the left [the actual face of the game as she appears on box and case covers, and most promotional material] being kissed/kissing Emily, who she appears to be in a romantic relationship with.
+Pictured is Tracer, on the left [the actual face of the game as she appears on box and case covers, and most promotional material] being kissed by/kissing Emily, who she appears to be in a romantic relationship with.
 People reacted exactly as you might expect them to.

 After allowing a lot of the initial furor to die down, Blizzard released a statement to IGN which reads: